-Each office selected for inspection is notified of its selection in a letter sent by CPA Ontario in January (or in limited cases, in May) of the current year.
+Each office selected for inspection is notified of its selection in a communication sent by CPA Ontario in January (or in limited cases, in May) of the current year.
 Offices are asked to complete a planning questionnaire OR a declaration for exemption (if the requirements for exemption set out above are met).
 Information from the completed planning questionnaires is used to schedule inspections.
-Inspections take place between May and March.
+Inspections take place between May and February.

 - Practice is newly registered with the Canadian Public Accountability Board (CPAB) and/or the Public Company Accounting Oversight Board (PCAOB).

 Significantincrease in the number of reporting issuer clients.

 - Change in practice profile of the office, such as taking on new types of engagements.